miniusbhater/GorillaStartupSoundsRemake/README.md

 # GorillaStartupSoundsRemake
 A remake of GorillaStartupSounds

-A gorilla tag mod that plays an mp3 from a folder when you open your game.
+A gorilla tag mod that plays a wav from a folder when you open your game.